tarantool/doc/doc/reference/configuration/configuration_reference.rst

     Controls the verbosity of :ref:`error objects <box_error-error_object>` serialization:

+    -   ``new``: serialize the error message together with other potentially useful fields
     -   ``old``: serialize only the error message
-    -   ``new``: serialize the error message together with other potentially useful fields.

     |
     | Type: string